PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 localAddress
 ^^^^^^^^^^^^
 The source IP address to use when transferring the RPZ.
-When unset, :ref:`setting-query-local-address` is used.
+When unset, :ref:`setting-yaml-outgoing.source_address` is used.

 axfrTimeout
 ^^^^^^^^^^^